EUPP-benchmark/ESSD-Verification/README.md

 # ESSD-Verification
-Repository for the verification routines and plots for ESSD
+Repository for the verification routines and plots for ESSD.

+The code is provided as supplementary material with

+    The EUPPBench post-processing benchmark dataset v1.0, ...

+Please cite this article if you use (a part of) this code for a publication.

 ## Installation